Gokasoon/MushBot/README.md

+Bot for the game 'Legend of Mushroom'. <br>
-Bot able to equip and sell automatically equipement from the lamp. <br>
+Able to equip and sell automatically equipement from the lamp. <br>
 Press 'ESC' to stop it